Raffo/github-copilot-cli-nix/README.md

 ## Auto-update

-A GitHub Actions workflow runs every 6 hours, checks for new releases, and opens a PR if an update is available.
-Merge the PR to publish the new version.
+A GitHub Actions workflow runs every 6 hours, checks for new releases, and straights update main with the new version.
+Security wise, this assumes that the github releases are trusted.
+If you don't trust the upstream, don't use this project either.